Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Data and method

 \subsection{Quantification of gender stereotype}

+In this study, we define gender stereotypes as patterns of gendered word associations in language, that is, the extent to which words representing specific domains (e.g., Home, Work, and Politics) are more strongly associated with female or male attribute terms in text.
 To calculate gender stereotypes, we relied on a widely used bias measurement method called the Word Embedding Association Test (WEAT) proposed by~\citet{caliskan2017semantics}.
-The WEAT defines bias in a word embedding model as the mean difference between the mean cosine similarity of two lists of attribute words to a target word in a specific domain.
+The WEAT defines stereotype in a word embedding model as the difference between the mean cosine similarity of two lists of attribute words to a target word in a given domain, as follows:

 where

 $v_{i}$ is a vector of word $i$ and $\text{cos} \left( v_{i},v_{j}\right)$ is a cosine similarity between $v_{i}$ and $v_{j}$. $x$ is a target word in list $X$. $A$ and $B$ are lists of attribute words.